- Ranked Choice Voting

-FairVote analyzed all single-winner ranked choice voting races in the U.S. since 2004 and found that few votes become inactive due to either ranking limits or ballot error.
+FairVote analyzed all single-winner ranked choice voting races in the U.S. between 2004 and 2020, and found that few votes become inactive due to either ranking limits or ballot error.
 Voluntary abstention is by far the most common source of inactive votes.

 - For races with only 1 round of tabulation: Naturally, zero ballots become inactive between rounds of tabulation.

 For races with multiple rounds of tabulation: We have complete data for 106 single-winner races which used multiple rounds to determine a winner, including over 5 million ballots.
 For those 106 races, we found the following rates of inactive ballots.